-The Monitoring Body concluded that there had been overall compliance in 2011 with the Alcohol Marketing, Communications and Sponsorship Codes of Practice.
-There were, however, a small number of breaches of the Codes during the year.
-The Monitoring Body reminded the media partners to the Codes that they should ensure that they have proper procedures in place to prevent breaches occurring.
-However, we are satisfied generally that, where breaches were identified, immediate action was taken to rectify the situation and prevent a recurrence.
+The Monitoring Body concluded that there had been overall compliance in 2012 with the Alcohol Marketing, Communications and Sponsorship Codes of Practice.
+Only one breach had been identified during the year.
+The Monitoring Body reminded the media partner that they should ensure that they have proper procedures in place to prevent breaches occurring.
+However, we are satisfied generally that once the breach had been identified, immediate action was taken to rectify the situation and prevent a recurrence.